 Step 4: Make Portfolio Decisions

-With impact data and true costs in hand, place each tool in the assessment matrix.
-Be prepared for surprises — tools that "feel essential" often land in low-impact quadrants when measured objectively, while overlooked tools sometimes prove to be the highest-value investments.
+Place each tool in the assessment matrix.
+Tools that "feel essential" often land in low-impact quadrants when measured.

 Step 5: Consolidation Strategy

-After eliminating low-value tools, look for overlap among the survivors.
-A study of 758 BCG consultants (Harvard Business School, 2023) found that AI creates a "jagged technological frontier" — meaning tool effectiveness varies dramatically by task type.
-This has direct implications for consolidation: a single well-integrated platform that covers 80% of use cases consistently outperforms a collection of specialized tools that each excel at narrow tasks but fragment the workflow.
+Research on AI's uneven impact across tasks (HBS, 2023) found AI creates a "jagged technological frontier" — effectiveness varies dramatically by task type.
+A single well-integrated platform covering 80% of use cases outperforms a collection of specialized tools that fragment the workflow.

-- Capability overlap > 60% between two tools — keep the one with better adoption.
-A slightly inferior tool with 80% adoption beats a superior tool with 20% adoption every time.
+• Capability overlap > 60% — keep the one with better adoption

-- Single-vendor suites often cost less than point solutions.
-The integration savings alone typically justify a 10-20% capability gap.
+• Single-vendor suites often cost less than point solutions after integration

 Step 6: Renegotiate and Govern